Bibz87/kubernetes-example/vault-unsealer/README.md

 # Vault Unsealer

-This application automatically initialise and unseal an HashiCorp Vault instance.
+This application automatically initialises and unseals an HashiCorp Vault instance.
 Without this, you would need to manually initialise/unseal Vault each time its pod is started.